husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 ### Converting motion command to motor drive signal ###

-In this section you will create node for interfacing motors.
+In this section you will create a node for interfacing motors.
 Your node will subscribe to topic with `geometry_msgs/Twist` messages, drive the motors, read encoders and publish their state to appropriate topic.
 To create this node you will use Husarion Cloud.
 Create new project and